 Pubs and restaurants welcome customers indoors in Chichester

-Restaurateurs, drinkers have diners have told of their delight at being about being able to enjoy a drink and a meal indoors once again.
+Restaurateurs, drinkers and diners have told of their delight at being able to enjoy a drink and a meal indoors once again.

 As per the easing of lockdown restrictions, pubs, bars and restaurants across Chichester have been able to welcome customers inside again for the first time in months.

-We spoke to managers, owners and customers about what is has been like to enjoy their favourite tipples and treats inside some of the city's venues today (Monday, May 17).
+We spoke to managers, owners and customers about what is has been like to enjoy their favourite tipples and treats inside some of the city's venues on Monday (May 17).

 Dan Bullock, general manager of Purchases, said: "It has been absolutely fantastic.
 It's filled me with confidence for the rest of the year and seeing all of our lovely customers inside again.
 It's lovely to have them all back.